mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/15-dict-map-filter-reduce/index.md

 order: 15
 ---

-Let's put our newfound knowledge around generics to the test by building out some higher-order functions that operate on dictionaries
+Let's put our newfound knowledge around **Generics** to the test by building out some higher-order functions that operate on dictionaries:

 ```ts twoslash
 /////////////////////////////////////////